ilent2/otslm/docs/Advanced-Beams.rst

         'colormap', 'gray', 'rpack', '45deg', 'modulo', 'none');

 The final step is to visualise the pattern.
-For this we create a uniform incident illumination and we call the ``otslm.tools.visualise`` method with no phase.
+For this we create a uniform incident illumination and we call the :func:`+otslm.+tools.visualise` method with no phase.

 .. code:: matlab